 **A. DDNNCF architecture **

 The increased performance makes DNN model becoming much more complex, as a result, causes a lot of additional latency and energy costs.
 DDNNCF supports adaptive inference computing that end devices can dynamically compare the prediction results with the pre-trained threshold, the high accuracy result would exit locally otherwise would send to server for help.
+Multiple devices.
+DDNNCF is built to support different platforms, which means it can accommodate different types of end services, users without specific professional background, can feed DNN model to DDNNCF, and it will dynamically translate to the device.
+To get better performance, DDNNCF also allows the use of accelerator for boosting inference.

+.
+In implementing a DNN application, the inference is distributed over the distributed cluster, and the model can be trained on the powerful server and adjust the parameter of the framework to get a great accuracy.

 For example, a face recognition system is a computing application capable of identifying a person from an image or a video record by a camera device.
 There are four stages in the lifecycle of a face recognition system based on DNN, as shown in Figure 1.
 Firstly, pre-training the model and sending it to end devices and server.
 Secondly, Checking the inference result in the end device and comparing with a preset threshold.
 Exiting the prediction whose entropy above threshold means high accuracy, would reduce network communication and power consumption, improve the performance as well.
 Thirdly, the unconfident prediction will send intermediate result and layer number to the server to continue computing.
 Fourthly, the final classification computed by the server will send back to end device.

 The architecture of DDNNCF is illustrated in Figure 2 consist of two parts. one is Device module running on end devices to enable the pre-trained DNN model execution and provides communication service, and the other one is Server Module running on backend server which is responsible for remote model execution and communication.
-There could be multiple different end devices send computing requests to the server at same time, Server Module would assign resources to these tasks and compute them parallelly.
-DDNNCF is built to support different platforms, which means it can accommodate different types of end services, users without specific professional background, can feed DNN model to DDNNCF, and it will dynamically translate to the device.
-To get better performance, DDNNCF also allows the use of accelerator for boosting inference.
+When there are multiple different end devices send computing requests to the server at same time, Server Module would assign resources to these tasks and compute them parallelly.

 In the following subsection, we describe the detail of key features presented in DDNNCF.

 Figure 2.
 DDNNCF architecture